turingschool/curriculum/source/projects/rush_hour.md

 Wondering what `-i` and `-d` mean?
 Check the manual.

-A post to `http://yourapplication:port/sources``` will require one of three possible responses from our application.
+A "POST" to `http://yourapplication:port/sources``` will require one of three possible responses from our application.

 * 1. Missing Parameters - 400 Bad Request